 2. Investment tenures

-With Bajaj Finance Fixed Deposits, you can choose your tenors, which range between 12 and 60 months.
-The tenors for Recurring Deposits range from around 6 months to up to 10 years.
+With Bajaj Finance Fixed Deposits, you can choose your tenures, which range between 12 and 60 months.
+The tenures for Recurring Deposits range from around 6 months to up to 10 years.

 3. Tax benefits